Composite Decking Questions

 Do I have to use 4x4 wood posts to install Railways post sleeves?

-No. We also offer structural post mounts that are installed on top of the pre-installed decking.
+No. We also offer structural post mounts that are installed on top of the pre-installed composite decking.
 We recommend blocking the post location between the deck joists and using our wood mounting plate kits (sold separately).
 You may also use these post mounts when attaching the railing to concrete using concrete anchors and lag bolts.

 Does Railways have stair rail and angled rail kits?